[keith-snook.info]

 As years past Transistors and Transistor amplifier designs improved but the Hi–Fi press continued to promote their arguments to the extent that nowadays people are even discussing the difference in sound between new and old Valves ~ probably due to the fact that Valves are very easy to swap ~ I wonder how different things would be if Valves were always hard wired and Transistors came in 'transparent' plugin packages?

-A significant sound affecting factor is bad design like using an excessive number of time constants for coupling and de–coupling and using high speed circuit elements such as cascode stages that then have to be 'tamed' by the addition of capacitors and ~ since the elimination of coupling Transformers ~ excessive negative feedback to give impressive bandwidth and distortion and damping figures promoted by the Hi–Fi press for the 'hard of listening'
+A significant sound affecting factor is bad design like using an excessive number of incorrect time constants for coupling and de–coupling and using circuit elements like cascode stages that need to be 'tamed' by the addition of capacitors and since the elimination of coupling Transformers excessive negative feedback [NFB] to give the impressive bandwidth and distortion and damping figures required by the Hi–Fi press and the 'hard of listening'

 Another consideration when comparing Transistor and Valve amplifiers or just amplifiers is the age difference between them ~ The first commercial Transistor designs were compared to Valve amplifiers that could have been more than 10 years old and used every day ~ Comparing a 1990s made Valve amplifier with the best 1980s Transistor design is not valid ~ If an hour warming up changes the sound of an amplifier what is the effect of 10 years use?